AsterNighT/software-engineering-backend/README.md

 - **Stick to a good naming style**, refer to https://github.com/kettanaito/naming-cheatsheet
 - **Stick to good code style**.
 I'll enforce some of them here:
-  - Use spaces not tabs
-  - 4 space indent
   - Use `\n` as line separator
   - Use camelCase for names
 - **Do not just throw your code somewhere**, do good module partition and refer to https://github.com/golang-standards/project-layout for layout.